- This event has passed.

 - Use ongoing, formative assessing in the classroom to power learning gains and build a growth mindset

-Join us to learn more about using data to foster growth in students.
-There will be time to get your questions answered after the presentation.
-PreK through high school district and school leaders will benefit from attending this event.
+Learn more about using data to foster growth in students.
+PreK through high school district and school leaders will benefit from watching this recorded session.

 About the Presenters